-The highly anticipated iPhone X has been officially announced, and it's been almost as exciting as we expected.
-The dual cameras, the nearly bezel-less display, the facial recognition algorithm — there's almost nothing on the iPhone X that won't be liked.
+The highly anticipated iPhone X is finally up for preorder, and it's been almost as exciting as we expected.
+With the dual cameras, bezel-less display, and high-tech facial recognition, there's almost nothing on the iPhone X that won't be liked.
 But around the same time as the iPhone X's announcement, another phone was revealed, and almost everyone seems to have forgotten about it.
 We didn't.

 The LG V30 was shown off shortly before the iPhone X showed up and stole the stage.
 While the hype might not be as strong, the V30 is perhaps the iPhone X's strongest competition.
-They're two phones rocking very close screen sizes and price tags, and quite possibly a shared piece of hardware.
-Neither phone has shipped out yet, but we do have all of the necessary specs to make educated assumptions on how these devices will perform when thrown into a ring against one another.
+They're two phones rocking very close screen sizes and price tags, and though we still haven't got our hands on an iPhone X, we do have all of the necessary specs to make educated assumptions on how these devices will perform when thrown into a ring against one another.

 Take a look at the chart below to get a good idea of how these two industry-leading phones stack up against one another.
 But while you're reading, keep in mind that these are just specs, and a lot more goes into a phone's overall user experience than what appears on paper.